johanDDC/tucker_riemopt/README.md

 # Tucker Riemopt

 Python implementation of the Tucker toolbox.
-Package implements interfaces for interacting with tensors of Tucker [[1]]() and SF-Tucker [[2]]() format.
-Also package provides the main components for implementing first-order methods of the Riemannian optimization on the manifolds of tensors of fixed Tucker rank or fixed SF-Tucker rank.
-For example, it offers a method for efficiently computing the Riemannian gradient of any smooth function via automatic differentiation.
+Package allows users to manipulate tensors in Tucker and SF-Tucker [[1]]() formats.
+It also provides tools for implementing first-order optimization methods of the Riemannian optimization on the manifolds of tensors of fixed Tucker rank or fixed SF-Tucker rank.

-Package supports several computation frameworks: PyTorch and JAX.
-Additional computational frameworks can be added using convenient interface provided by the package.
+For instance, package implements a method for efficiently computing the Riemannian gradient of any smooth function via automatic differentiation.

+The library is compatible with several computation frameworks, such as PyTorch and JAX, and can be easily integrated with other frameworks.
 ## Installation
 NumPy, SciPy, PyTorch and [opt-einsum](https://pypi.org/project/opt-einsum/) are required for installation.
 Additionally, you need to install your special